Photo by Ken Erickson |

 First photo by Falcon; second photo by Ken Erickson

-These are the auxiliary antennas for the FM stations and KGO-TV on Level 1
+These are the auxiliary antennas for the FM stations and KGO-TV

 The KGO-TV auxiliary antenna is the red one.